PADL/.github/profile/README.md

-Founded in 1999, PADL once produced identity service offerings based on RFC 2307 and Kerberos, including Domain Services for Windows.
-Since 2022 we are developing embedded audio networking products under the Lukktone moniker.
+Founded in 1999, PADL initially produced directory and authentication service offerings based on RFC 2307 and Kerberos, including Domain Services for Windows.
+Since 2022 we are developing software and hardware AoIP solutions under the Lukktone moniker.